benoitc/erica/README.md

 That's it.

-Note: By default the CouchDB Node uri is 127.0.0.1:5984 so you could just use the db num in push command line if you want:
+Note: By default the CouchDB Node uri is 127.0.0.1:5984 so you could just use the db name in push command line if you want:

     $ erica push testdb